thejus779/DeviceManager/README.md

 ## Known Issues to improve in V2

 1. To introduce a cache for the network calls if any.
+2. Implement a side menu.
-1. UI design can be improved drastically with good assets and some time.
+3. Better UI with some good assests and images.

 ## Usage